All aboard the relentless “shift” to services and the service economy!

 The World Economic Forum’s “4 big trends for the sharing economy in 2019” article has some interesting points.
 It covers revenue projection, for example, that the Chinese government wants the sharing economy to account for 10% of national GDP by 2020.
 But also, refreshingly, the article covers the challenges such as the struggles of sharing economy companies (like China’s Ofo bike share and Uber IPO) as well as the role of regulators.

 Another article by the same author as above has a very helpful terminology guide to help clarify the terms often used.
 It usefully clarifies the gig and the sharing economy.
 Usefully, it includes the freelance economy and how that relates to the other terms.

 Enhancing (product) offerings.

 Products/manufacturing is becoming commoditized and harder to tell differences between companies’ offerings.
 A way out, according to Chesburgh (2013), is to enhance product offerings with services.
 We can take here examples such as digital twins.
 In particular how aircraft engine manufacturers such as Rolls-Royce now monitor engines in real-time to provide additional services to airlines.
 This Harvard business school summary on this is interesting.

 …due to leveraging data

 We are collecting vast quantities of data.
 If we free that, then an explosion of services should occur.
-We well see this over the next few years as open banking api cores into force in the EU.
+We will see this over the next few years as open banking API cores into force in the EU.

 Implications of the shift